 The tropical island of Mauritius is one of Southern Africa’s most visited islands.
 Considered a premium honeymoon destination, this little island paradise offers guests sparkling and clear waters, powder beaches and your pick of luxury accommodation.
 It’s not limited to romantics however, this is a great destination for families or even solo travellers as there is plenty to keep you entertained.

-If you love the idea of exploring pristine coral reefs and underwater waterfalls, or going on a deep sea fishing excursion, Mauritius is the best choice for you.
+If you love the idea of exploring pristine coral reefs and underwater waterfalls, or going on a deep sea fishing excursion, a holiday in Mauritius is the best choice for you.
 Take a look at some of the highlights from the island:

 Discover the story of the dodo